brucefan1983/dynamical-matrix-matlab/README.md

 ## Features

 * This is a pedagogical code for teaching some basics of harmonic lattice dynamics.
-  * Forces and force contstants are calculated by using finite difference from the Tersoff empirical potential.
+  * Forces and force constants are calculated by using finite difference from the Tersoff empirical potential.
   * The dynamical matrix at the Gamma point is constructed from the force constants and the phonon density of states (DOS) is calculated from the eigenvalues of the dynamical matrix.
   * Nowadays no one would calculate the phonon DOS in this way, but I believe this code has pedagogical value.
 It can also serve as a starting point for building a phonon NEGF (nonequilibrium Green's function) code.
 I will publish such a code later.